coingaming/asset_import/README.md

 ## Features
 - Only load assets that are actually used for current render.
 - Quarantees that nothing is over, under, or double fetched.
-- Optimal asset packaging and cacheability with webpack code spliting.
+- Optimal asset packaging and cacheability with webpack code splitting.
 - Supports Phoenix LiveView's by loading assets dynamically.
 - Supports mix dependencies that are using `asset_import`.